avkoehl/streamkit/README.md

 ## Overview

 streamkit provides tools for analyzing and manipulating stream networks derived from DEMs.
-It includes functionalities for:
+It repackages and extends functionality from several great libraries (pysheds, hyriver, whitebox, etc.) to be more convenient to use in my workflows that use rioxarray to represent raster data.

 - **Watershed delineation** - DEM conditioning, flow direction, flow accumulation, and basin delineation